 Finally, convert this mass to the requested unit of micrograms:

 (4.5 × 10-6 g) × = 4.5 μg

 A 50.0-g sample of industrial wastewater was determined to contain 0.48 mg of mercury.
 Express the mercury concentration of the wastewater in ppm and ppb units.

 9.6 ppm, 9600 ppb

 Go to the Mauna Loa website.
-Scroll down to the graph of CO2 concentration (ppm) vs time and immediately below the graph are orange links.
-Click the link for “Two Years” and determine the change in CO2 concentration over the last two years (about 5 ppm).
-Now click on the “Since 1958” link.
-Why do you think that the CO2 concentration oscillates every year?
+Scroll down to the two graphs of CO2 concentration (ppm) vs time.
+Click on either graph to access data for last month, last 1 year, and full record.
+On the full record tab, why do you think that the CO2 concentration oscillates every year?
 Hint: think about the difference between the northern and southern hemispheres.